AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/migration_3.x_to_4.x.md

 | Raw video data | `registerVideoFrameObserver`  |  |
 | Join multiple channels | `create`</br>`setChannelProfile`</br>`createRtcChannel`</br>`RtcChannel::setRtcChannelEventHandler`</br>`RtcChannel::setClientRole`</br>`RtcChannel::joinChannel`</br> |  |

+Agora also provides the complete demo project for major functions of the new SDK on GitHub.
+You can download [API Example](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/Android/APIExample) to try the demo and check the source code.
+If you want to see the logic change compared to 3.x SDK, switch to the `master` branch to view the source code.

 ## Reference

 This section includes detailed reference in API changes that you need to know before migrating the SDK.

-### Integration changes

-This section includes changes in the 4.0 Preview SDK regarding how to integrate the SDK into your project.

-In the BETA phase, you can integrate the SDK by manually copying the SDK files.

 ### SDK behavior changes